 Spiez, BE show Website

 Located on a peninsula in Lake Thun, this castle and its chapel are a cultural heritage site of national importance.
-A new permanent exhibition interactively introduces visitors to the location’s 1300 year-old history.
+The museum of the castle interactively introduces visitors to the location’s 1300 year-old history.
 Hands-on crafting stations, 3D-viewers and tours like our knight's trail ensure a great experience for children and families.
-Art aficionados will particularly enjoy our special exhibitions: In 2019 the castle is hosting works by Marc Chagall.
 The park, rose garden and Baroque herbary are ideal surroundings for a short stroll.
+Spiez Castle also regularly presents art exhibitions.
 The Romanesque chapel with its beautiful frescos is yet another cultural jewel on the shores of Lake Thun and provides the stylish setting for private events and weddings.

 Changing times, shifting ownership